Request processing and filters

 Fulfilling a request

 The filter chain calls the doFilter(request, response, chain) of the next filter.
-If the filter wants to continue the chain, chain.doFilter(request, response) will be called.
+If the filter wants to continue the chain, chain.doFilter(request, response) is called.

 A filter which can fulfill the request typically has a doFilter(…) method: